 - What would I buy as a main Shack “workhorse”?
 I like the TS-590SG, simply for its build-quality, large chassis+cooling.
 It’s a cracker on CW+Data.

-- What’s the best “first HF radio” with a £1200 budget?
+- What’s the best “first HF radio” with a £1500 budget?
 There are a few within that price-range.
-At the bottom-end, the FT-450D is a great HF+6m set: Small, a good compliment of buttons to make swift changes a breeze plus good (300Hz) filtering.
-The FT-857D is a great “Shack-in-a-Box” but lacks selectivity on CW+Data unless you add £120 of filter to it.
+At the bottom-end, the FT-450D is a great HF+6m set: Small, a good compliment of buttons to make swift changes a breeze plus good (300Hz) filtering for CW+Digimodes.
+The FT-857D (now discontinued) was a great “Shack-in-a-Box” but lacked “proper” selectivity on CW+Digimodes unless you add a £120 of filter to it.
 Failing that, it’s a tough choice between the IC-7300 and TS-590SG.

 There are numerous other reviews, resources and YouTube videos of the radio in action – so use Google and make up your own mind as to whether this is the radio for you.
-I’m certainly happy with my purchase in terms of what’s “under the hood”, so providing it performs fault-free, then I’ll be a Happy Ham.
+Visit a Ham store: Try it out, compared it with another.

 As always, I am not a Doctor and YMMV 🙂